thKim0/totolink/README.md

 ## Analyse

-TOTOLINK X5000R (V9.1.0u.6369_B20230113)was found to contain a command insertion vulnerability in sub_42352c.
+TOTOLINK X5000R (V9.1.0u.6369_B20230113)was found to contain a command injection vulnerability in sub_42352c.
 This vulnerability allows an attacker to execute arbitrary commands through the "host_time" parameter.

 ![](./img/2.png)